 In LA there are certainly many upsides to driving more, but possibly just as many to walking less.
 First, you drink a lot less.
 Second, your phone is always charged.
 Third, music with generous bass, fader and radio options keep you endlessly entertained, but I find myself reading a lot less here.
 In NYC—you learn which magazines are most portable, and how to read them when packed into 5pm F trains—but in LA—hearing, smell and sight seem to reign.
 Focused less on the struggle against conformity, deterioration and trauma—the senses in LA are much more attuned to the natural world.

 Or are they?
 Transmuted into a survival instinct—whose hardness refracts the very infrastructure it’s meant to pronounce, NYC gets cold.
 Dark, icy and hollow—one walks past hundreds of people a day, only to remember a few.
 ‘Superficiality’ to one gridlocked into NYC circumstance is equated with softness, sensuality or flavor, but to one lost in LA’s Pacific, it is nothing more than the absence of natural guide.
-NYC’s struggle to reward ratio supersedes LA’s nature-power fellatio.
-But which really resigns itself more to fakeness—he who reveals, or she who conceals?
+NYC’s struggle to reward ratio supersedes LA’s nature-power fellatio, but which really resigns itself more to fakeness—he who reveals, or she who conceals?
 Neither rawness nor flawlessness near perfection to me; what does is pure mystery.

 LA can seem lonesome after regularly coming into contact with thousands of people in NYC each day, but aren’t we to privilege quality to quantity?
 While the thrills of randomness and magic ail the two, LA is harder to get lost in—with integrity.
 First, once you find yourself enjoying the scenery of street, you are likely getting beeped and scowled at.
 Second, you have to press a button to walk, and third, there is slight guarantee that the cars will even stop for you.
 Pedestrians are relegated to second class, as patrons decide to drive up the block to CVS, to avoid being viewed as hobos licenses or cars.

 Surely the scowls are of a much softer nature than those of irritated cabbies, commercial vehicles and privileged jaywalkers of NYC.
 It’s real magic lies in its sunlight and varied topography.
 When the sun goes down, however, you can hardly see.
 Sun is god in LA, because when it’s dark out—it’s really dark.
-Street lamps hardly illuminate walkers, streets, houses, trees and buildings, and without perfect vision.
-You really shouldn’t be driving at night.
+Street lamps hardly illuminate walkers, streets, houses, trees and buildings, and without perfect vision—you really shouldn’t be driving at night.
 Things seem dead—compared to the store-lit marathons of opening bars, boutique windows and people studded alleys of NYC after dark.

-What living in one metropolis activates—living in the other does not deactivate; they are, heretofore, siblings and not rivals.
+In short, what living in one metropolis activates—living in the other does not deactivate; they are, heretofore, siblings and not rivals.
 The qualities and insight one extrapolates, the other does so—differently.
 Energy is neither created nor destroyed, so happiness depends on one’s motives and motivation.
 According to Tal Ben Shahar, in Happier, “emotions cause motion; they provide the motives that drive our action”.
 So if one has family, friends and work prospects in New York, or ‘emotional’ alliances, he or she is more likely to be happy there, and vice versa.